developmentseed/housing-passports-labeling/app/posts/s0-introduction/0-1-Overview/index.md

 This page provides a summary of the labeled classes and the cities involved in the Housing Passport project.

+Thus far, we have worked with a total of 7 classes.
+However, the selection of classes for annotation has been contingent upon the unique characteristics of each city in which our work has been conducted.

 The tables below provide a breakdown of building property classes, building parts classes, and classes for rooftops labeling, along with the cities where have been done the labeling.

 ## Building properties